ronnieholm/Playground/FlatToTreeStructure/README.md

 ++++++++++++++++++
 ```

-Observe how the `+`s occur when Ids of non-leaf nodes change.
+Observe how `+`s are present when Ids of non-leaf nodes change.

-Evaluating the table would be an example of the interpreter pattern and `a_id`,
+Transforming, or evaluating, a table with all assumptions met would be an
+example of the interpreter pattern with `a_id`, `b_id`, `c_id` hinting at
-`b_id`, `c_id` hints to separate evaluation functions.
+separate evaluation functions.

 For an ADO.NET result set, assumptions (3) and (4) don't hold.
-We don't want to
+To pre-process
-to first process the result set, reading rows into another structure.
-That would
+the result, reading rows into another structure, would be inefficient.
+It would
-double the amount of storage needed and require more code.
+double the amount of storage needed and require more code for new types.

-Also, in most cases the SQL query for retrieving collections of entities below
+Also observe that in most cases, the SQL query to retrieve collections of
-the root will consist of left joins, not inner joins.
-An entity will typically
+entities below the root will consist of left joins, not inner joins.
+An entity
-have a collection of zero or more entities, leading to a result set with empty
+will typically have a collection of zero or more entities, leading to a result
-cells.
+with empty cells.

 ## Alternatives

-Multiple result sets could potentially simplify the parsing problem by splitting
+Multiple result could potentially simplify the parsing problem by splitting it
-it into multiple smaller problems.
-However, this would only work for two-level
+into smaller problems.
+This would only work for two-level aggregates where the
-aggregates where the second query could use the primary key of the parent entity
+second query could use the primary key of the parent entity (the root).
+Once we
-(the aggregate root).
-Once we get to three levels or more, we (1) no longer know
-the parent Id to query for and (2) there may be multiple Ids to query for.
+get to three levels or more, we (1) no longer know the parent Id to query for
+and.

-Whether one large query with joins or multiple queries passed as a single query
+Whether one large query with joins or multiple smaller queries (passed as a
-is faster is impossible to tell upfront.
-The difference might be negligible for
+"single" query to the backend) is faster is impossible to tell.
+The difference
-the problem at hand.
+might be negligible for the problem at hand.

 ## Implementation

-As (3) and (4) don't hold true for ADO.NET, an implementation should work
+As (3) and (4) don't hold for ADO.NET, an algorithm should work around those.
-without.
-Random ordering of rows imply maintaining lists/maps of Ids already
+Random ordering of rows imply maintaining maps of Ids.
+Conceptually, maps would
-encountered.
-Conceptually a row traversal cache, with each row plotting a path
+store previous paths taken through the object hierarchy, with each row being a
-through the hierarchy, potentially encountering new nodes along the way.
+potentially new path.

 ## See also